Obama Calls On Congress To Have 'Courage' On Health Care

 In addition to the words of advice he doled out to elected officials, Obama also shared words of encouragement with the electorate at large.
 (After all, he's one of them now.)

-"Everywhere we look, we see the risk of falling into the refuge of tribe and clan and anger at those who don't look like us," he said.
-"At such moments, we need courage to stand up to hate."
+"Everywhere we see the risk of falling into the refuge of tribe and clan and anger at those who don't look like us," he said, adding, "At such moments, we need courage to stand up to hate."

-The Kennedy Library bestowed the award on Obama for securing health coverage for millions of Americans, a cause that was long championed by Sen. Ted Kennedy of Massachusetts, who died in 2009.
-Caroline Kennedy, the senator's niece and daughter of former President John F. Kennedy, presented Obama with the award.
+The Kennedy library bestowed the award upon Obama for securing health coverage for millions of Americans, a cause that was long championed by Sen. Ted Kennedy of Massachusetts, who died in 2009.
+Caroline Kennedy, the senator's niece and the daughter of former President John F. Kennedy, presented Obama with the award.

 "Today, when many doubt the integrity of our elected leaders, this award is more important than ever," Caroline Kennedy said.
 She was followed by her son, Jack Schlossberg, who praised Obama for inspiring millions of young people like himself to become politically active.